boycce/S3-Lambda-Thumbnail-Generator/readme.md

 ## Setup S3 Bucket

 1. Create a S3 bucket
-1. Create an IAM user, e.g. `MyProject` (you'll be writting to this bucket via the user's API credentials)
+2. Create an IAM policy, e.g. `MyProjectBucketsOnly` [See policy example below](#s3-bucket-policy-example)
-2. Create an IAM policy, e.g. `MyProjectBucketsOnly`, and attach the user to this policy.
-[See policy example below](#s3-bucket-policy-example)
+1. Create an IAM user, e.g. `MyProject`.
+Select attach policies direclty, and select your new policy.
+You'll be writting to this bucket via the user's API credentials

 ## Setup Function